 A favourite with the locals, this friendly cafe is known for its incredible views of the Apus and tasty food – especially their homemade ice creams (with vegan options).
 Flavours are really unique – think: strawberry, basil and black pepper, raspberry coconut and ginger.
 Daily specials typically include dishes like falafel bowls, veggie curries and black bean tacos.
 This is one of the few cafes that also has a licence to serve alcohol, and they also make a killer chai latte!

 Location: Paradero verde, Huaran, just off the pista

-This vegan eatery is the best restaurant in Calca!
+This eatery is the best restaurant in Calca!
 They have a lovely garden, and their daily specials – priced at only 15 soles – are second to none.
 They come with a soup, main plate and tea – I guarantee you’ll leave full and satisfied!
-Alternatively, international dishes like Pad Thai, green curry and sushi feature, as do delicious juices, kombucha, coffees and turmeric and chai lattes.
+International dishes like Pad Thai, green curry and veggie sushi feature, as do delicious juices, kombucha, coffees and turmeric and chai lattes.